Never Meant To Be Gone So Long

 Anarchy gave Chey a swift, one-armed hug before turning down the hall to his own bedroom, where he stripped down to his boxers and ran his fingers through his hair.
 He was happy.
 Ecstatic wouldn’t be a stretch at all.
 But it had been over seven years—he needed to sort out his other emotions; figure out where things stood with him and his old friend.
 God, I hope I’m not overstepping any boundaries, he thought to himself, somewhat anxiously.
 Then Chey walked into his room, shirtless himself, his faded jeans hanging rather low on his hips—as though he’d started to get undressed for bed and become distracted.

-Anarchy knew Chey was looking at the not-yet-faded friction burn scars on the back of his knees, and felt an uncomfortable prickle of self-consciousness.
+Anarchy knew Chey’d spotted the not-yet-faded friction burn scars on the back of his knees, and felt, himself, an uncomfortable prickle of self-consciousness.

 “Oh.
 Yeah,” Anarchy said with a forced shrug, trying to keep his tone casual as he turned around, “That was a crazy night.
 Maybe a month or two after you vanished?
 Dude was also off his face on smack, nodded out and left me hogtied for, like...a little over seventeen hours, I think.
 I thought he’d fuckin’ died.
 Started getting dopesick myself, too...
 I shouldn’t have thrashed around so much, though.
 The scars are gnarly.”